jianzhi-1/cs262a/raft.md

 ### How was this problem solved previously?

 Previous solutions are Paxos or extensions of Paxos.
-Those solutions that implemented Pxos were proprietary (Chubby, Spanner).
+Those solutions that implemented Paxos were proprietary (Chubby, Spanner).
 Paxos is fundamentally symmetrically P2P, which made theoretical sense because one would usually not distinguish a node (e.g. a leader) so as to prevent hierarchical failures.
 However, because of this, Paxos became harder to understand, since there are more ways that different nodes can be inconsistent with one another.

 ### What is the main idea?